yeungjosh/AITP2020-DS-Challenge/README.md

 2. Open a _pull request_ from your fork to the _submission_ branch.
 3. As you complete tasks, _commit_ your results.

-When you _commit_ a change to a branch that you have already initiated a _pull request_ from it will automatically be reflected in the pull request.
-At the end of the eight hours, only the commits that where pushed _prior_ to the deadline will be considered.

 <br>